ArduPilot/ardupilot_wiki/common/source/docs/common-camera-gimbal.rst

 The examples shown below use Copter screen shots, but work exactly the same for Plane and Rover.

-A camera's shutter can be triggered from the APM once connected with a servo or "relay".
+A camera's shutter can be triggered from the autopilot once connected with a servo or "relay".
 The act of triggering the shutter can be controlled through your receiver's channel 7 switch or automatically during missions.